gatsbyjs/gatsby/docs/blog/2020-07-08-blog-2.0/index.md

 Over the past year we've watched patterns emerge, accepted practices, and come to understand how people develop and use themes.
 As a result, we're excited about this opportunity to introduce an update to our most popular theme, `gatsby-theme-blog`.

-// TODO: Change these so the cropping/background isn't so weird

 With new features and even more options to customize your theme, you can completely change the look of your site with only a few options!

 |                      Dark Preset                       |                        Sketchy Preset                         |